Non-interactive XOR quantum oblivious transfer: optimal protocols and their experimental implementations: Quantum XOT with symmetric states

 There will be a tradeoff between Alice's and Bob's cheating probabilities, as there also is for 1-2 OT~\cite{Chailloux13, Chailloux16, Amiri21}.
 Broadly speaking, when the states become more distinguishable, Bob's cheating probability increases and Alice's decreases.
 A cheating Bob aims to guess both $x_0$ and $x_1$, which then also implies knowledge of $x_0\oplus x_1$; knowledge of any two bit values implies knowledge of the third one.
-Bob can always cheat at least with probability $1/2$ by following the protocol, and randomly guessing the bit value(s) he does not obtain.
+Bob can always cheat at least with probability $1/2$ by following the protocol and randomly guessing the bit value(s) he does not obtain.
+It is standard to define this as ``cheating".
+In cryptographic protocols, we are often concerned with the probability that a dishonest party will succeed in doing something they are not supposed to do.
+A random guess of information one does not hold, and subsequent actions using this guessed information, is a cheating strategy which is always possible.
 The cheating strategy which maximises Bob's probability to correctly learn both $x_0$ and $x_1$ is evidently a minimum-error measurement.
 His optimal measurement is a square-root measurement~\cite{Hausladen94, Ban97}, since he wants to distinguish between equiprobable, pure, and symmetric states.
 The square-root measurement has the measurement operators

 where $\rho_{\rm ave} = (1/4)\sum_{x_0x_1}\ket{\psi_{x_0x_1}}\bra{\psi_{x_0x_1}}$ is the average density matrix sent to Bob by Alice.
-Using e.g. an approach from~\cite{Dalla15}, Bob's cheating probability can be shown to be
+Using, e.g., an approach from~\cite{Dalla15}, Bob's cheating probability can be shown to be